5 Key Strategies to Managing Workplace Stress

 Most adults require 7-8 hours of sleep per night.

-If falling asleep is a challenge, the first thing you should do is cut out stimulants, such as coffee, from mid-afternoon.
-You should also turn off televisions, computer screens, and your mobile phone at least half an hour before bedtime.
+If falling asleep is a challenge, first thing you should do is cut out stimulants, such as coffee, from mid-afternoon.
+You should also turn off televisions, computer screens and your mobile phone at least half an hour before bed time.

 Try some meditation to wind down and put your mind at rest before heading to bed.